 You can control the volume of leads when using a lead generation company.
 It's nice to use a lead company heavily during dry spells and then get a steady stream of leads or live transfer calls during busier seasons.

-With shared leads, a good lead company will have a good lead-to-agent ratio of 4 or 5 agents per lead.
+With shared leads, a good lead company will have a good lead-to-agent ratio of 3 or 4 agents per lead.

 You can place filters on the leads you search for, which helps control the quality of the lead.
+If you work with auto insurers who have strict profile requirements, filters will be useful.
 With that said, you're paying more per filter.
 The only way to know what works for you is by testing different filters and combinations of them (and no filter at all).

 If you begin working regularly with your lead company, ask for a volume price.
 They'll probably be open to working with you for a good price on large numbers of leads.
 The more leads, the more chances at closing.